Analytical criteria for designing multiresonance filters in scattering systems, with application to microwave metasurfaces: APPLICATION TO MICROWAVE METAFURFACE FILTERS

-For the bandpass filter (with two transmission zeros), we use as starting point for the structural topology that from Fig.~\ref{Fig-double-background}(a) corresponding to a second-order bandpass filter with only one zero.
+For the bandpass filter (with two transmission zeros), we use as a starting point for the structural topology that from Fig.~\ref{Fig-double-background}(a) corresponding to a second-order bandpass filter with only one zero.
 There, the large metallic sheets led to $C_{21}=0$.
-In order to increase $\left|C_{21}\right|$ to the small required $-25$ dB around the filter center-frequency $\omega_{c}$, we open holes through the entire metasurface, as shown in Fig.~\ref{Fig-structures-background-C}(b), so that some of the incident wave will directly go through without coupling to the high-$Q$ resonances of the crosses.
-Excluding those two high-$Q$ modes, we calculate $C$ using QNMT, and it turns out that even-odd pairs of \emph{almost} degenerate low-$Q$ modes below $\omega_c$ together with higher-order modes lead to a background with a flat small $\left|C_{21}\right|$ and constant $\beta$ over a fairly large frequency range (see modes in Supplemental Material~\cite{supinfo}).
-[Traditionally, one would approximate $C$ by simulating an effective background structure (e.g. where the cross apertures which cause the high-$Q$ resonances are closed), but the result is inaccurate ($-19$ dB instead of $-25$ dB).]
+In order to increase $\left|C_{21}\right|$ to the small required $-25$ dB around the filter center frequency $\omega_{c}$, we open holes through the entire metasurface, as shown in Fig.~\ref{Fig-structures-background-C}(b), so that some of the incident wave will directly go through without coupling to the high-$Q$ resonances of the crosses.
+Excluding those two high-$Q$ modes, using QNMT, we calculate $C=-\bar{S}_{\{\omega_n^C,\sigma_n^C\}}$, and it turns out that even-odd pairs of \emph{almost} degenerate low-$Q$ modes below $\omega_\mathrm{c}$ together with higher-order modes lead to a background with a flat small $\left|C_{21}\right|$ and constant $\beta$ over a fairly large frequency range (see the modes in the Supplemental Material~\cite{supinfo}).
+[Traditionally, one would approximate $C$ by simulating an effective background structure (e.g., where the cross apertures that cause the high-$Q$ resonances are closed), but the result is inaccurate ($-19$ dB instead of $-25$ dB).]
 The optimization then consists of enforcing the values of the two complex eigenfrequencies, $\left|C_{21}\left(\omega_{c}\right)\right|=-25$ dB and, from Eq.~(\ref{eq:condition-b}), $\beta\left(\omega_{c}\right)=i/\sigma_1$.
-The transmission of the designed structure is shown in Fig.~\ref{Fig-structures-background-C}(b) and agrees very well with the $1$\%-bandwidth ISF spectrum.
+The transmission of the designed structure is shown in Fig.~\ref{Fig-structures-background-C}(b) and agrees very well with the SF spectrum of $1.1$\% 3 dB bandwidth.
 It turns out that the modal symmetry is $\sigma=\left(-1,1\right)$, so $\beta\left(\omega_{c}\right)=-i$.
 Note that, since each metallic sheet is still connected (in a topological sense), the transmission at very long wavelengths will still go to zero.